 With no natural predators within the Great Lakes ecosystem, the sea lamprey thrived while the trout they killed by the millions basically disappeared.
 In an effort to combat the devastating loss of the fishery, salmon were introduced.
 In the absence of the trout, and with the use of a chemical solution that keeps the sea lamprey down, the salmon flourished – at least for a while.
 Some of the Great Lakes have now experienced massive collapses in their salmon populations as the non-native fish have overwhelmed the available food supply.
 Throw in the havoc wreaked by the invasive zebra mussel and you’ve plenty to ponder for at least four loads of laundry.

-We enjoyed a lengthy stretch of time (25+ years) where we had ready access to what we believed to be a risk free return in the form of money market funds.
+We enjoyed a long stretch of time (25+ years) where we had ready access to what we believed to be a risk-free return in the form of money market funds.
 This particular bubble burst when The Reserve Primary Fund broke the buck back in September of 2008.
 The government and regulators quickly stepped in to prevent a mass exodus from money market funds.

 Much hand-wringing took place on the part of regulators, money market managers and, in particular, investors.
 How could this have happened to something believed to be a long-time, rock-solid investment vehicle?

 What many don’t realize is that the existence of money market funds represents just a few minutes of the proverbial financial clock.
-Before there were salmon, and sea lampreys, there was trout.
+Before there was salmon, and sea lampreys, there was trout.
 Before money market funds, there were interest-paying bank deposit accounts.
-Money market funds came in to prominence because they provided a way for investors to reap a higher yield than what was available via bank deposits (which were capped until the mid-1980’s by the Federal Reserve Board’s Regulation Q).
+Money market funds came into prominence because they provided a way for investors to reap a higher yield than what was available via bank deposits (which were capped until the mid-1980s by the Federal Reserve Board’s Regulation Q).

 All of this reform has come at a time when yields in the money market fund universe have dropped to essentially zero.
 As previously discussed, rates would actually be less than zero should the folks managing the money market fund actually assess their management fee.